Crackalakin: Fireworks Distribution for CNY Starts Jan 12, Sales Jan 22

 It is illegal to sell or set off fireworks near historical heritage sights, traffic hubs, anywhere with known flammable materials, electricity supply units, schools, hospitals, wooded areas, and military stations.
 If you're unsure whether you're about to cause a Tianjin-esque mega explosion, the government has handily placed signs anywhere considered a risk.

-Otherwise, fireworks can be lit between Chinese New Year (Jan 27) and the 15th day of the Chinese lunar calendar and the official end of the New Year celebrations (Feb 11), from 7am to midnight.
+Otherwise, fireworks can be lit between all day between Chinese New Year's Eve (Jan 27) and New Year's Day (Jan 28), as well as from January 29 through to the 15th day of the Chinese lunar calendar and the official end of the New Year celebrations (Feb 11), from 7am to midnight.

 One of the biggest reasons for reducing points of sale has been the heavy pollution that fireworks cause, often shrouding Beijing in a particularly tickly-in-the-back-of-your-throat kind of fog.
 The bad air quality leading into 2017 has left the local government cautious.